Summary Plan Description

 Working at Guild signatory facilities brings eligibility into the Motion Picture Industry Health Plans.
 Eligibility is determined by the amount of hours worked in a given Qualifying Period.
 New Guild members become eligible for the MPIPHP Health Plans once they complete 600 hours in a Qualifying Period at signatory studios.
 Assuming a 40-hour work week, that means after 15 weeks of work, all new members have qualified to participate in the Health Plans.
 New members can initiate health coverage by filling out the forms sent by the Health Plan at the time of eligibility.

-The Qualifying and Eligibility periods can be seen on the chart at the Qualifying Periods page on the MPIPHP website.
+The Qualifying and Eligibility periods can be seen on the chart at the Eligibility page on the MPIPHP website.

 Typically for new members, eligibility is reached and coverage begins approximately six months after employment at a Guild facility begins.